November 27, 2013

-- In a mixing bowl, beat cream cheese, honey or powdered sugar, and vanilla.
-Mixture will be thick so it's best that the cream cheese really is at room temperature.
+- In a mixing bowl, beat cream cheese, powdered sugar, and vanilla.
+The mixture will be thick so it’s best that the cream cheese really is at room temperature.

 - Place creamed mixture inside a zip bag (or a piping bag) and snip one corner off.
 Make this first cut a bit larger since you are filling the “faces” first.